Exclusive: IMF, EU clash over Greece's bailout prospects

 Such a gap could be covered through the issuance of more short-term debt, by seeking lower interest rates from the ongoing bailout loans or a rollover of debt held by the ECB.

-France has backed the two-year pause while a euro zone official said Germany is not opposed, provided Athens shows results soon.
+France has backed the two-year pause; a euro zone official said Germany is not opposed, provided Athens shows results soon.

 TENSIONS HIGH

+A senior Greek government official told Reuters, however, that the IMF preferred to see Europeans take losses on some of their previous loans to Athens, blocking any agreement: "The IMF wants an official-sector restructuring but we can't do that," the official said.
+"No one else wants it."

-Participants said tension was high during a meeting between officials from Greece and the troika last week to work out an additional 11.5 billion euros worth of savings measures.
-At one point Stournaras threatened to quit if Poul Thomsen, the Dane who runs the IMF's relations with Greece, pressed for more cuts.
+Participants said tension was high during a meeting between officials from Greece and the troika last week to thrash out an additional 11.5 billion euros worth of savings measures; at one point Stournaras threatened to quit if Poul Thomsen, the Dane who runs the IMF's relations with Greece, pressed for more cuts.

 "Nothing pleases Thomsen any more," another Greek official said.
 "Last time the troika was here we agreed 5 to 5.5 billion euros would come from salary and pension cuts.
 Now we have come up with 7.5 to 8 billion, and they are not enough."

-If Greece deviates substantially from the terms of the rescue package, the Fund could face questions from other members about slipping controls or double standards for borrowers.
-Analysts said it might even consider pulling out of the Greek commitment, although such a move is unlikely.
+If Greece deviates substantially from the terms of the rescue package, the Fund, led by former French finance minister Christine Lagarde, could face questions from other members about slipping controls or double standards for borrowers.
+Analysts said it might even consider pulling out of the Greek commitment:

 "In theory, the IMF could withdraw from the deal if it is not satisfied the bailout fulfilled the ... criteria," said Ben May of Capital Economics.
 "In practice, it isn't so black and white and there is obviously potential for some kind of fudge."